 (resignedly, after a pause)

 Well, if it needs to happen, then I guess it needs to happen.
-You should probably start preparing things.
+You should probably start preparing things for her here.
 I'll go in and get ready for my trip to the Heretic border.